do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2023-01-23-E-A-T-what-does-it-mean.md

 <p>Here are some ways to earn trust without relying on social networks or link building:</p>
 <ol>
   <li itemprop="step" itemscope itemtype="http://schema.org/HowToStep"><span itemprop="name">Focus on creating high-quality, informative content.</span> <span itemprop="text">You should ensure that the articles on your website are well-researched, well-written, and provide value to your target audience.</span></li>
-  <li itemprop="step" itemscope itemtype="http://schema.org/HowToStep"><meta itemprop="name" content="Showcase your expertise."><span itemprop="text">Demonstrate your expertise by showcasing your qualifications and experience.
-This can be done by including an “About” page on your website that outlines your background, education, and relevant experience.</span>
+  <li itemprop="step" itemscope itemtype="http://schema.org/HowToStep"><meta itemprop="name" content="Show your professional competence."><span itemprop="text">Demonstrate your expertise by showcasing your qualifications and experience.
+This can be done by including an<span class="under"> “About” page on</span> your website that outlines your background, education, and relevant experience.
+It should also contain a link to your LinkedIn or other professional accounts.</span>
     <picture>
       <source srcset="/images/posts/wp/writing.webp" type="image/webp">
       <source srcset="/images/posts/writing.jpg" type="image/jpeg">